Bit-Camp-IO/E-Fashion_Flutter/README.md

 ![GitHub issues](https://img.shields.io/github/issues/Bit-Camp-IO/Bit-Camp-IO/E-Fashion_Flutter)

-This repository contains the source code for the E-Fashion Flutter App This repository applies clean archticture packaging by component The repository allows you to create a fashion store app with alot of features.
+This repository contains the source code for the E-Fashion Flutter App This repository applies clean architecture packaging by component The repository allows you to create a fashion store app with a lot of features.

 📱 App Preview:
 ![eFashion in app preview](https://i.imgur.com/oAQa1JL.png)